PandaEden/MIPS-Teaching-Tool/README.md

 `Data segments 0x10010000 to 0x100107F8 in steps of 8, 2^8 valid segments`

-Only 250 instructions supported, (which is a maximum address of 0x004003E8).
+Only 256 (2^8) instructions supported, (which is a maximum address of 0x004003E8).

-Jumping to this gap, which is a valid instruction address, where there are no instructions to execute.
+Jumping to this gap, where the address is supported, but can't possibly contain an instruction.
+ The Application acts as if no Exit instruction was ran.

-An Exit ('halt') instruction will automatically be ran next.
+And An Exit ('halt') instruction will automatically be ran next.
+With a warning.

 ###### MIPS Register addressing: